giggls/osml10n/README.md

 At this time implementing them in PL/pgSQL as PostgreSQL stored procedures seemed to be a natural choice.

+Actually this is what the [current implementation](https://github.com/giggls/mapnik-german-l10n) still does.

 However starting in 2019 this approach started to show a couple of limitations.